jupyterhub/nativeauthenticator/docs/source/quickstart.md

 c.JupyterHub.authenticator_class = 'native'
 ```

-Lastly, you need to add the following to the configuration file as well:
+Lastly, you need to add the following to the configuration file as well to enable NativeAuthenticator specific pages in the Hub interface:

 ```python
 import os, nativeauthenticator